sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

   viya4-iac-k8s setup install
 ```

-### Display Terraform Outputs - `vSphere`
+### Display Terraform Outputs - vSphere/vCenter

-Once your resources have been created using the `run.sh` command, you can display Terraform output values by running the `viya4-iac-k8s` Docker image using the `output` command:
+Once your resources have been created using the `run.sh` command, you can display Terraform output values by running the `viya4-iac-k8s` Docker image with the `output` command:

 ```bash
 docker run --rm --group-add root \